 - Base fee: $5,000

-- Airfare: Round-trip airfare arranged and paid by the conference or company — business-class airfare on El Al Israel airlines from Tel Aviv to your location (negotiable based on location and airline availability)
+- Airfare: Round-trip airfare arranged and paid by the conference or company on El Al Israel airlines from Tel Aviv to your location (negotiable based on location and airline availability)

-- Hotel: Arranged and paid by the conference or company — minimum four-star accommodation at a hotel close to the speaking engagement that includes the nights before and after the conference or the speech at your company
+- Hotel: Arranged and paid by the conference or company at a location close to the speaking engagement that includes the nights before and after the conference or the speech at your company

 - Expenses: $50 per day for food, transportation, and other items (negotiable based on what is provided at the conference or event)